 The Job Market for Occupational Therapy Assistants

 Considering the wide variety of settings OTAs can find work and the fact that Americans, in general, are requiring ever-greater levels of care, it is not hard to see why the occupational therapy profession is growing at a rate that far surpasses that of the overall American job market.
-According to the U.S. Bureau of Labor Statistics (BLS), the number of employed OTAs is expected to grow 29 percent between 2016 and 2026, which is in stark contrast to the projected 7 percent growth for all occupations overall.
-Additionally, as of May 2018, the BLS reports a median annual wage of $60,410, with Texas, New Jersey, Nevada, California and Virginia as the highest-paying states for OTAs.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of employed OTAs is expected to grow 32 percent between 2019 and 2029, which is in stark contrast to the projected 3.7 percent growth for all occupations overall.
+Additionally, as of May 2020, the BLS reports a median annual wage of $60,950, with California, Nevada, New Jersey, Texas and Connecticut as the highest-paying states for OTAs.
 No wonder, OTA made U.S. News & World Report’s list of top 10 highest-paying jobs requiring an associate degree.

 How Does St. Kate’s Online OTA Program Work?